MuhammadHamidRaza/ai-native-software-development/book-source/docs/01-Introducing-AI-Driven-Development/03-billion-dollar-ai/01-billion-dollar-question.md

 #### 🤝 Practice Exercise

-Ask your AI Co-Teacher:
-> "If I had to pick ONE of the three forces (capability, adoption, economics) to prove to a skeptical investor, which one has the strongest evidence?
+> **Ask your AI**: "If I had to pick ONE of the three forces (capability, adoption, economics) to prove to a skeptical investor, which one has the strongest evidence?
 Show me the data and explain why this evidence is convincing."

 **Expected Outcome**: You'll understand how to evaluate claims with evidence and practice critical thinking with AI as your reasoning partner.
 You're learning to ask for justification, not just accept statements.